tshates/tshates.github.io/_pages/about.md

 Where am I now?
 ======
 I am currently a Scientist in R&D Infectious Disease at Quest Diagnostics.
-I now work with serology assays and infectious disease diagnostics - a very different group of “bugs” from my dissertation. <br><br>
+I now work with serology assays and infectious disease diagnostics - a very different group of “bugs” from my dissertation. <br>

 Education
 ======